 - Speak to local guides, surfers, divers, lifeguards or fishermen to find out about how many jellyfish are about, and their whereabouts.
-There tend to be near shore when the waters warm or it’s s windy day.
+They tend to be near the shore when the waters warm or it’s s windy day.

 - Visit outside of jellyfish season.